badgineer/MP2-ESC/README.md

 **Position file construction:**

-The PCB has notes for rotations of some components
+The PCB specifies rotation of some components for jlcpcb order

 **BOM Construction:**